dethland/Nightreign-Relic-Export/README.md

 4. Press `Ctrl + Shift + F12` to begin the export process.

-5. Wait for image processing to complete.
+5. Wait for image processing to complete. (each process take 0.25 sec, 1000 relic takes about 4 min)

 6. Find your exported relic data in the `export_data` folder.